3mdeb/openpower-coreboot-docs/devnotes/tpm_over_lpc.md

 [    4.552516] ima: No TPM chip found, activating TPM-bypass!
 ```

+### START nibble

+The LPC TPM uses the same cycles as I/O cycles which we implement e.g. for
+serial port.
+The only difference is the START nibble.
+There may exist a register
+thast allows to alter a START nibble that is sent on each LPC cycle.

+> TODO: Check if this type of register exists.

 ## Supported TPM connections

 TPM connection is hardware-supperted via LPC and I2C interface.